cox-katie/portfolio/_projects/Results-videos.md

 ---
 title: 'Automate workflows with Results'
-subtitle: 'Videos created for 2 digital courses'
+subtitle: 'Videos created for two digital courses'
 date: 2018-06-30 00:00:00
 description: Check out some videos that I created for a hands-on course on designing and building workflows and visualizing results.
 featured_image: '/images/Results/How-to-feature.png'